ponder-app/ponder-app.github.io/index.md

 * Invite one or more people to talk about a shared interest
 * Remove participants and invite new ones over time to cover a variety of topics
 * Interview or debate someone in a public forum
-* Create a convo by yourself to post your thoughts on a specific topic; kind of like a Tweet thread except it's organized.
+* Create a convo by yourself to post your thoughts on a specific topic — like a Tweet thread, except it's organized.
 * Post informative or entertaining content to your audience

 ## Example convos